hashicorp/go-azure-sdk/resource-manager/billing/2019-10-01-preview/billingpermissions/README.md

 ctx := context.TODO()
 id := billingpermissions.NewBillingProfileID("billingAccountValue", "billingProfileValue")

-read, err := client.ListByBillingProfile(ctx, id)
-if err != nil {
+// alternatively `client.ListByBillingProfile(ctx, id)` can be used to do batched pagination items, err := client.ListByBillingProfileComplete(ctx, id) if err != nil {
 	// handle the error
 }
-if model := read.Model; model != nil {
+for _, item := range items {
-	// do something with the model/response object
+	// do something
 }
 ```